 My motorboat which is not included in the rental of the bunkhouse.

 The green new canoe which is for your use.
-We also have a large red Old Town Canoe for your use.
+I also have a large red Old Town Canoe for your use.

 The living room and kitchen area.

-Another view of the living room showing the propane fireplace and the DVD player (we have a DVD library there).
+Another view of the living room showing the propane fireplace and the DVD player.

 A view from the kitchen.